VictorySpecificationII/project-424-datalogging-infra/README.md

 ## Launch this stack

  - Run ```./launchcommand.sh```
- - Open psql_servers.json, run ```docker inspect mlflow_db | grep IP```
- - Grab the IP of the db container, and add it to psql_servers.json
- - Restart the pgadmin4 service, you should be able to browse the db after that.
- - You can now run the example in the examples/ directory to view the run on MLFlow to verify functionality.

 # Remarks
  - If you are running your model training on a host different than the host MLFlow is on, modify the example in the examples/ directory, just search for localhost:5000 and replace with the remote IP but keep the same port.